Video Kids: Music career

 Inspired by the popularity of the VCR and the earliest video game consoles, Cat Music gave their new studio project the name "Video Kids".
 In order to avoid being sued by Universal Studios, a new character named Tico Tac, a "spacepecker", was created as the group's mascot and used on the single's front cover.
 Tico was named after the song of the same name by Polysix, and designed by Boni Records cover designer Dirk Arend (going under the pseudonym "Fruut" at the time).
 Several other companies, including Polydor Records, showed interest in the song, but did not like Arend's early design for Tico, so the character was redesigned by Bjørn Frank Jensen and coloured by Frits Godhelp at Toonder Studio's.
 Jensen also drew a promotional comic strip named Tico Tac: Spacepecker, in which Tico meets a man who invites him into his house.
 Upon entry, he starts poking holes everywhere.
 The man decides to tame Tico by taping his mouth shut and tying his drill to a plunger.
-The single was released on 4 September 1984, peaking in 14th place in the Dutch Top 40 in 6 October 1984 and 17th in Ultratop 50 Flanders between 13 October 1984 and 17 November 1984.
+The single was released on 4 September 1984, peaking in 14th place in the Dutch Top 40 on 6 October 1984 and 17th in Ultratop 50 Flanders between 13 October 1984 and 17 November 1984.

 Cat Music decided to record and produce some more tracks in full, and compile them in their project's debut album, The Invasion of the Spacepeckers.
 They hired and asked Peter Slaghuis and Bianca Pikaar to be the faces of the Euro disco act.
-Slaghuis had done remixes of Cat Music's other projects, such as the Special European Edit of "After The Rainbow" by Joanne Daniëls (along with Emile Noorhoek) and "Steppin' Out" by Digital Emotion, and would later use "Woodpeckers from Space" in the seventh instalment in his "Disco Breaks" bootleg series, while Pikaar, under the stage name "Bianca Bonelli", would later have a solo single called "Je Veux L'amour (Follow Me)", also written and produced by Cat Music.
+Slaghuis had done remixes of Cat Music's other projects, such as the Special European Edit of "After The Rainbow" by Joanne Daniëls (along with Emile Noorhoek) and "Steppin' Out" by Digital Emotion, and would later use "Woodpeckers from Space" in the seventh instalment in his "Disco Breaks" bootleg series, while Pikaar, under the stage name "Bianca Bonelli", had toured with the bands Sam and Joan Company and Overkill, and would later have a solo single called "Je Veux L'amour (Follow Me)", also written and produced by Cat Music.
 A music video for "Woodpeckers from Space" was filmed, in which Tico plays pranks on the Slaghuis/Bonelli flight crew, messing with their spaceship.
 The video was shot in the Airplane Museum at Amsterdam Airport Schiphol.
 Peter, Bianca and the flight crew's pilots and scientists (played by Cat Music themselves, except Mol and Hessing) lip-sync to Cees Bergman, Geertjan Hessing and Anita and Sylvia's vocals during the video.
 The former two's costumes were personally sewn by Peter's mother, Helen Slaghuis.
 Tico was animated by Bjørn Frank Jensen, Frits Godhelp and Harrie Geelen.
 The album was released by Break Records in December 1984, and by Polydor in 1985.